fsbolero/TryFSharpOnWasm/README.md

 ## Building this project

 First run `install.ps1` in Powershell.
 Then you can open the solution in your IDE of choice.

+The server project `WebFsc.Server` is just here for developer convenience (hot reloading, MIME type for *.fsx); the actual deployed project is `WebFsc.Client`.